sirchia/camel-disruptor/README.md

 <td>size</td>
 <td>1024</td>
 <td>The maximum capacity of the Disruptors ringbuffer.
 Will be effectively increased to the nearest power of two.
-**Notice:** Mind if you use this option, then its the first endpoint being created with the queue name, that determines the size.
+<strong>Notice:</strong> Mind if you use this option, then its the first endpoint being created with the queue name, that determines
+the size.
 To make sure all endpoints use same size, then configure the size option on all of them, or the first endpoint being created. </td>
 </tr>